Updated Nov 23, 2023. View what's new.

 I love nothing better than a good, deep, meandering conversation.
 On a web page, I must let my words and images speak for me, so here goes...

-I am a writer/interface designer and I live with my wife Betsy, daughter Sarah, and two cats, in a charming old Edwardian on the Isle of Alameda in the San Francisco Bay.
+I am a writer/generative artist and I live with my wife Betsy, daughter Sarah, and two cats, in a charming old Edwardian on the Isle of Alameda in the San Francisco Bay.
 I started this website back in 1995 and have left it up as a reminder of what the web used to be like.
 I hope you will enjoy looking through a few of my essays, photographs, and dabblings.
 This site is dedicated to Ralph.
 Alice doesn't live here anymore.

 For those who find their stay in Cartania all too brief and crave even more Cartan trivia, here are some links, including more recent ones.